devuxd/devx.cs.gmu.edu/docs_src/README.md

 ## _projects

 This directory stores the data of projects, current and old ones.
-The format of the data files is as folloes:
+The format of the data files is as follows:

 ```

 ---
 layout: project
+key:
-title: Project title
+title:
-video: youtube link
-photo: local path to the link
-short_desc: Some short description.
+highlightMediaType:
+highlightMediaURL:
+highlight:
+currentMembers: [memberKey1,memberKey2]
+previousMembers: [memberKey3,memberKey4]
-current_collaborators: [memberKey1,memberKey2] prev_collaborator: [memberKey3,memberKey4] active: true
+active: true
-publications: [bibItemKey1,bibItemKey2] --- Long description for the project in markdown.
+---
 ```

 - `layout` must be `project`
-- `video` should be a youtube link (optional), used in `home.html`, `projects.html`, `project.html`, and `member.html`.
-- `photo` should be in the local.
-More photos can be added in the long description.
+- `key` is a unique value used in selecting highlights in `home` page.
+- `highlightMediaType` is either `image` or `YouTube`.
+This is used in highlights in `home`, all `projects`, and individual `project` pages.
+- `highlighMediaURL` depending on the `highlightMediaType` is either the YouTube URL (for `YouTube`) of the location of an image in `/assets/img/research/` directory.
-- `short_desc` is used in `home.html` in research highlights, `projects.html` in summary of the project, in `project.html`, and in `member.html`.
+- `highlight` is a summary of the project.
+It is displayed on `home`, all `projects`, and individual `project` pages.
-- `current_collaborators` is an array of member `key`s.
+- `currentMembers` is an array of members' `key`s who are currently active in the project.
-- `prev_collaborators` is an array of member `key`s previously contributed.
+- `previousMembers` is an array of members' `key`s who previously contributed.
 - `active` is a boolean that specifies if the project is currently active or not.
-- `publications` is an array of bibitem keys.
+It is used to sort projects in all `projects` page.

 # assets